excaliburjs/excaliburjs.github.io/docs/06-actors-actions.md

 ## Drawing actors

-Actors by default have no associated [drawings](/docs/drawings), meaning that they will be rendered without any graphics unless you've assigned a default [[Actor.color]] or attached a drawing.
+Actors by default have no associated [drawings](/docs/drawings), meaning that they will be rendered without any graphics unless you've assigned a default [[Actor.color]] or added a drawing.
 If an actor has a color set, it will draw a box in that color.
 This is useful only at the beginning of development when you're just tinkering but for most games you'll need to add sprites, animations, and other drawings.

 ### Working with textures & sprites

 Think of a [[Texture|texture]] as the raw image file that will be loaded into Excalibur.
 In order for it to be drawn it must be converted to a [Sprite](/docs/drawings#sprites).

 A common usage is to load a [[Texture]] and convert it to a sprite for an actor.
-If you are using the [asset loader](http://localhost:8000/docs/assets) to pre-load assets, you can use [[Actor.addDrawing]] to add a texture directly, which will internally convert it to a sprite on your behalf.
+If you are using the [asset loader](/docs/assets) to pre-load assets, you can use [[Actor.addDrawing]] to add a texture directly, which will internally convert it to a sprite on your behalf.
 You can also create a
-[[Texture.asSprite|sprite from a Texture]] to create a sprite instance to pass to `addDrawing`.
+[sprite from a Texture](/docs/drawings#sprites) to create a sprite instance to pass to `addDrawing`.

 ```ts
 // assume Resources.TxPlayer is a 80x80 png image